keijiro/FFmpegOut/README.md

 --------------------------

 FFmpeg is not optimized for real-time capturing.
 The main scope of the plugin is to reduce rendering time when using Unity for pre-rendering.
-Using it in an interactive application is not recommended.
+Using it in interactive applications is not recommended.

 License
 -------